AnimaRain/ShootAR/docs/contributing.md

 ### Tests
 Writing tests is important.
 All code written should be testable, although it is not always applicable; testing the UI for example.
 The tests are run using the tools provided in the Unity editor.
 If you prefer TDD or writing tests after or any other way, it is your own choice.
-Write simple and one–thing focused tests.
+Write simple and oneâ€“thing focused tests.

 The limitations imposed by Unity's *MonoBehaviour* class make it difficult to write unit tests without making the code more complicated than it should be.